 One of the key sentences is hidden in the executive summary: “In some markets, only a small percentage of the ingredients need to be replaced for an entire product to be disrupted.”
 That is definitely true.
 However, it does not fit the entire livestock-based food system, as the paper claims.

 RethinkX says, simply because we can create the proteins that make up for 3.3% of a bottle of milk, we do not need the cow anymore.
 RethinkX does not say that in the future we can brew milk just the way we brew beer: throw the proteins in a tank and add “87.7% water, 4.9% sugar (mainly lactose), 3.4% fats, and 0.7% vitamins and minerals”.
 That is for the reader to conclude.
 To conclude from paragraphs on precision fermentation and illustrations.

 “We are facing nothing less than the end of meat production as we know it,” predicts Dr. Carsten Gerhardt, partner and agricultural expert at A.T.
 Kearney.
 “As early as 2040, only 40 percent of the meat products consumed will come from animals.”
 This would also mean a shrinking of mass livestock farming with all its problems.

 Gerhardt refers to a new study by the international management consultancy entitled “How will Cultured Meat and Meat Alternatives disrupt the Agricultural and Food Industry?
-Although the authors assume that the global meat market will continue to grow overall, new meat alternatives and cultivated meat are increasingly replacing ordinary meat.
+Although the authors assume that the global meat market will continue to grow overall, new livestock alternatives and cultivated meat are increasingly replacing ordinary meat.